vsingh2110/nextjs-phantom/phantom-nextjs/docs/dev-notes/2025-07-12-testimonials-carousel-implementation.md

 ### 5. **General UX & Dev Insights**
 - **Never break existing business logic**: Always confirm with the user before changing field types or validation that affect backend/database.
-- **Visual consistency**: All overlays, buttons, and notifications must use the site’s brand colors and gradients for a cohesive look.
+- **Visual consistency**: All overlays, buttons, and notifications must use the site's brand colors and gradients for a cohesive look.
 - **Mobile-first**: All overlays and forms must be tested for mobile usability and responsiveness.
 - **Success feedback**: Success messages should be highly visible, centered, and block further interaction until dismissed or auto-closed.
 - **Performance**: Avoid unnecessary re-renders or state changes; keep UI feedback snappy.